Slim closes in on pact to secure Telekom Austria

 "He's going to persist, no doubt about it," Martinez said.
 "That's his message: he's interested in European markets."

-Some analysts believe Slim's medium-term plan is to create a cross-border operator that could eventually compete with the likes of Vodafone (VOD.L) and Deutsche Telekom (DTEGn.DE) in Europe, and that he may also be eyeing Telecom Italia (TLIT.MI).
+Some analysts believe Slim's medium-term plan is to create a cross-border operator that could eventually compete with the likes of Vodafone and Deutsche Telekom in Europe, and that he may also be eyeing Telecom Italia.

 "We view an AMX (America Movil) approach to Telekom Austria as reinforcing the investment case for Telecom Italia and KPN," Bernstein analysts wrote in a note.